Create CHM HTML Help Files Easily

 About HTML Help (CHM) Format

 Nowadays, HTML Help CHM is the standard help format used in most modern Windows applications.
 An HTML Help system is completely stand-alone and can be distributed as a single .CHM file (for example, "My_Help_File.CHM").
 Thus, a CHM file is practically a kind of the portable formats for technical documentation, which can be displayed on all Windows-based computers since Windows 98.
-In other words, any Windows user will be able to open such a file under Windows 98, ME, 2000, XP, and Vista.
+In other words, any Windows user will be able to open such a file under any Windows version including the latest version 10.

 An HTML Help CHM file includes all the features to provide the end-user with easily navigated and comprehensive Help.
 Everybody of us is probably familiar with the HTML Help viewer, which has the Table of Contents, alphabetical Index, and the Search feature, located on the navigation pane to the left side from the help topic text.